-Harrison Barrett was nominated for HSC 'ARTEXPRESS' (Visual Arts), Sofia Iorfino was nominated for HSC 'Shape' (Design & Technology) showcase, Isaiah Kezelos was nominated for HSC 'ENCORE' (Music) and Lara Lindsay was nominated for HSC 'OnSTAGE' (Drama).
+Thomas Mackie was nominated for HSC 'Shape' (Design & Technology) showcase, Daniel Kokic was nominated for HSC 'ENCORE' (Music 1 - Musicology) and Jonathan Kennedy was nominated for HSC 'OnSTAGE' (Drama monologue).

-In 2019 three accelerated students (in Year 11 cohort for 2019) studied and completed Mathematics Extension 1 and Mathematics Extension 2 at the HSC level.
-Jayden Taylor -Mathematics Extension 1 (91%) E4, Mathematics Extension 2 (87%) Notional Band 6.
-Jayden plans to study Mathematics at a University level (UNE) in 2020 (whilst completing his HSC year).
-Bradley Speed -Mathematics Extension 1 (90%) E4, Mathematics Extension 2 (81%) Notional Band 6.
-Joshua Drayton -Mathematics Extension 1 (70%) E3, Mathematics Extension 2 (55%) Notional Band 5.
+In 2020 two accelerated students (in Year 10 and Year 11 cohort for 2020) studied and completed Mathematics Extension 1 and Mathematics Extension 2 at the HSC level.

+Peter Cruz (Year 10) Mathematics Extension 1 (94%)

+Mathematics Extension 2 (89%)

+Arnav Gupta (Year 11) Mathematics Extension 1 (90%)